-6 Ways to Manage Excessive Heat Loads in Feedlots
+6 Incredible Ways to Manage Excessive Heat Loads in Feedlots

 Like us, cattle are homeotherms, which means they need to maintain their body temperature in a very narrow range for their body tissue and cells to operate efficiently.
 Hot weather, such as that experienced in the Australian summer, can cause cattle’s body temperatures to rise beyond the optimal range, leading to reduced feed intake (and, therefore, production losses).
 In extreme cases, tissue and organ damage can occur.
 In some instances, this can lead to death.
 It is, therefore, essential that EHL is understood, prepared for, and well managed.